-Summing up, COVID-19 is frequently associated with liver function abnormality.
+In summary, COVID-19 is frequently associated with liver function abnormality.
 However, liver dysfunction may predict a severe form of COVID-19.
 Therefore, special attention should be paid to older patients, especially those with preexisting CLD and after using hepatotoxic agents.
 Lastly, cirrhotic patients deserve special attention because they have a high risk of liver function deterioration and mortality with COVID-19 infection, regardless of age (Table 3).

 Pancreatic manifestations associated with COVID-19 in elderly patients

 The pancreatic involvement of COVID-19, both in terms of clinical implications and underlying mechanisms, is highly manifold and individual-specific[97].
-Clinical presentations may range from asymptomatic increases in pancreatic enzyme levels to episodes of acute pancreatitis (AP) and its related complications: Pseudocyst formation, peripancreatic fluid collection, pancreatic necrosis, and walled-necrosis[97,117-119].
+Clinical presentations may range from asymptomatic increases in pancreatic enzyme levels to episodes of acute pancreatitis (AP) and its related complications included pseudocyst formation, peripancreatic fluid collection, pancreatic necrosis, and walled-off necrosis[97,117-119].
 Several studies also reported the impact of COVID-19 on metabolic and endocrinologic pancreatic function; manifestations include the development of glucose intolerance and the exacerbation of hyperglycemia, both leading to the development of new-onset diabetes[120,121].

 COVID-19 and AP: Examining the causality